THE MIDDLE WAY

 And immediately i thought of how some birds and horses see their entire visual field without focusing on anything special, with their so-called peripheral vision.
 This was a clear and specific third way.

-At first i didn't think any more about The Middle Way, i was just curious about how animals used this way of sensing.
-And my first experiments with this are described in the opening paragraphs of Going On The Lookout.
+At first i didn't think anymore about The Middle Way, i was just curious about how animals used this way of sensing.
+And my first experiments with this are described in the opening paragraphs of Welcome To The Panorama.

-It took several months, even years, for me to realise that the hunch was correct.
+It took several years, for me to return to Buddhism and realise that the hunch was correct.

 Panoramic sensing fulfils the criteria of the Middle Way perfectly.
 This is a practical expression of The Middle Way.
 Panoramic sensing is a way of using the senses, without any sensory indulgence or sensory withdrawal.